-Have you ever performed a double take when you took a look at your last energy bill?
-Although high energy bills can be the end result of extreme weather conditions, consistently high bills can quickly suggest an inefficient HVAC system or your home is misusing energy because of other means, like drafty windows or insufficient insulation.
+Ever done a double take when you viewed your last energy bill?
+While high energy bills can be the consequence of severe weather events, repeatedly high bills can often indicate an inefficient HVAC system or your home is wasting energy through other means, such as drafty windows or inadequate insulation.

-An easy way to determine whether your home is wasting energy is by calling a home service specialist to carry out a home energy audit, also called a home energy assessment.
-Keep reading to learn more about home energy audits, including what they are and their key elements.
+An easy way to determine whether your home is consuming too much energy is by hiring a home service professional to complete a home energy audit, also called a home energy assessment.
+Keep reading to find out more about home energy audits, including what they are and their key elements.

 What Is a Home Energy Audit?

-An energy audit is a comprehensive inspection of how much energy your home uses and whether – and where – your home could be losing or wasting energy.
-An inspector will review older energy bills while completing an energy audit to figure out where energy is being used and how much.
+An energy audit is a custom inspection of how much energy your home uses up and whether – and where – your home could be losing or wasting energy.
+An inspector will review previous energy bills during an energy audit to figure out where energy is being consumed and how much.

-The overall goal of an energy audit is to help homeowners save money on their energy bills by identifying energy-efficient renovations, which might include exchanging your current HVAC system, installing new insulation, closing up leaks, or replacing old windows.
+The overall goal of an energy audit is to help homeowners save money on their energy bills by suggesting energy-efficient improvements, which may include swapping out your current HVAC system, putting in new insulation, closing up leaks, or replacing drafty windows.

-During the energy assessment, the auditor also completes an inspection of the outside and inside of your home.
-The auditor performs a blower door test on doorways, windows and fireplaces to figure out if there are air leaks in your home.
-They’ll also inspect your home’s HVAC system, which also includes the ductwork, the water heater, and the insulation in your attic.
-Some assessments might also include reviewing your current lighting system.
+Over the course of the energy assessment, the auditor carries out an inspection of the outside and inside of your home.
+The auditor completes a blower door test on doorways, windows and fireplaces to determine if there are air leaks in your home.
+They’ll also evaluate your home’s HVAC system, as well as the ductwork, the water heater, and the insulation in your attic.
+Comprehensive assessments could also include inspecting your current lighting system.

 Benefits of a Home Energy Audit

-It can be tough for the ordinary homeowner to know for sure how efficient their home is compared to other similar homes in their area.
-However, local energy companies often supply information about where your home ranks when compared with similar homes and whether it’s more efficient, about average, or inefficient in contrast with your neighbors’ homes.
-This can be a good starting point to decide if you need an energy audit completed.
+It can be hard for the average homeowner to know for sure how efficient their home is in comparison to other similar homes in their community.
+However, lots of energy companies often supply information about where your home is ranked in comparison to similar homes and whether it’s more efficient, about average, or inefficient versus your neighbors’ homes.
+This can be a useful starting point to decide if you need an energy audit performed.

 Some of the benefits of a home energy audit include:

-It’s good to learn more about how efficient your home is and where you’re using the most energy.
-For example, if your ducts are leaking air, it could cause a large increase in your energy bills and increased wear and tear on your HVAC system because it has to run longer to properly heat or cool your home.
+It’s beneficial to understand how efficient your home is and where you’re using up the most energy.
+For example, if your ducts are damaged, it will result in a large increase in your energy bills and excessive wear and tear on your HVAC system as it has to stay on longer to fully heat or cool your home.

-An energy audit should reveal where you need to make energy-efficient improvements to save on energy and decrease utility bills.
-This can include replacing worn-down weatherstripping or installing a new energy-efficient furnace.
+An energy audit will reveal where you need to make energy-efficient upgrades to cut back on energy and reduce utility bills.
+This can include replacing worn-down weatherstripping or buying a new energy-efficient furnace.

 Enhancing Health and Safety

-Allowing air to slip into your home through doors and windows, or because of a lack of insulation can cause extra moisture to form, which could negatively impact your home’s humidity levels or produce mold.
-This can exacerbate health problems, especially for people who have asthma or allergies.
+Permitting air to slip into your home via doors and windows, or due to a lack of insulation can cause extra moisture to form, which could negatively influence your home’s humidity levels or lead to mold.
+This can cause health problems, particularly for people suffering from asthma or allergies.

 Energy-efficient homes are sought after by homebuyers.
-You can sell your home sooner or for more money by demonstrating to possible buyers that it’s energy efficient.
+You can sell your home sooner or for more money by showing possible buyers that it’s energy efficient.

 How to Perform an Energy Audit of Your Home

-Although handling an energy audit on your own might not be as comprehensive as calling a professional, it’ll offer a generalized sense of how energy efficient your home is.
-If you don’t find any flaws during the DIY test, then you likely don’t need to hire a professional.
+Although performing an energy audit independently might not be as comprehensive as hiring a professional, it’ll offer a general idea of how energy efficient your home is.
+If you don’t discover any problems during the DIY test, then you probably don’t need to call in a professional.
 Use this step-by-step checklist:

-• Inspect your HVAC system.
-Damaged ducts can lose up to 20% of conditioned air, resulting in higher energy bills and excess wear and tear on HVAC equipment.
-If you find leaks, use duct tape to plug them.
-If your HVAC equipment is old and wearing down, upgrading to a new system can save you a significant amount on your energy bills.
-In some cases, it can be better to contact a reputable HVAC company to inspect your system.
+- Inspect your HVAC system.
+Broken ducts can lose up to 20% of conditioned air, leading to steeper energy bills and greater wear and tear on HVAC equipment.
+If you find leaks, use duct tape to close them.
+If your HVAC equipment is old and wearing down, upgrading to a new system can save you a substantial amount on your energy bills.
+In some cases, it might be better to call a reputable HVAC company to inspect your system.

-• Look for air leaks.
+- Look for air leaks.
 Air leaks on average can raise your energy bills by 10 to 20%.
-Inside, look for air leaks in areas where there is a draft, like along the edge of flooring and along baseboards and electrical outlets.
+Inside, look for air leaks in areas where there is a draft, including along the edge of flooring and near baseboards and electrical outlets.
 Outside, you can look for air leaks around the home’s foundation, siding and mortar.
 Plug, caulk or seal any air leaks to save money.

-• Check the ventilation.
-Make sure that all of your kitchen and bathroom exhaust fans are spinning properly, and check for evidence of rot or moisture.
+- Check ventilation.
+Ensure that all of your kitchen and bathroom exhaust fans are functioning properly, and check for evidence of rot or moisture.

 Contact Kilbourne Heating & AC for a Professional Energy Audit

-If you would like professional help finding out how energy efficient your heating and cooling equipment is, call the HVAC professionals at Kilbourne Heating & AC today.
-We’ve proudly served the residents of Delray Beach with quality home services for years.
-Contact us today to schedule an appointment.
+If you are interested in professional help figuring out how energy efficient your heating and cooling equipment is, contact the HVAC professionals at Kilbourne Heating & AC today.
+We’ve proudly served the residents of Delray Beach with quality home services for a long time.
+Contact us today to request an appointment.